 It works like this: When you fire up your new iPhone for the first time, any nearby iOS devices will detect it, and offer to do an Automatic Setup.
 The new device will show a swirly dot-cloud pattern on its screen.
 Simply use the camera of your old device to “scan” this like a QR code.
 Then you just follow along.
 Your iCloud login, Wi-Fi passwords and everything else you need transfer across automatically.
 It really is amazing.

 One tip on restoring from backups.
-You may prefer to use an iTunes backup instead of an iCloud backup.
+You may prefer to use a local Mac backup instead of an iCloud backup.
 If you do this, be aware that it may take a lot longer.
-Also, make sure that you check the box in iTunes to encrypt the backup.
+Also, make sure that you check the box in Finder to encrypt the backup.
 This way, all your passwords will also be backed up and restored.
 Unencrypted backups don’t include this sensitive information.

-Unfortunately, iTunes backups and restores can be dead slow.
+Unfortunately, Mac backups and restores can be dead slow.
 If you have a fast internet connection, an iCloud restore is much faster.
-Otherwise, an iTunes restore may be the way to go.
-And if your Mac is running macOS Catalina, then you will have to use the Finder instead of iTunes to do the backing up and restoring.
+Otherwise, a Mac restore may be the way to go.

 If you choose to go the cable route, just plug the old iPhone into the new iPhone using a Lightning cable and the Camera Connection Kit.
-This should prove faster than with an iTunes or iCloud restore.
+This should prove faster than with a Mac or iCloud restore.
 Note, though, that apps will still be downloaded, not transferred, so you will still need a fast internet connection.

 Set up Face ID